-As of record on March 1, 2024, the officers and Trustees of the Trust collectively owned less than 1% of the then outstanding shares of each of the Funds.
+As of record on January 2, 2024, the officers and Trustees of the Trust collectively owned less than 1% of the then outstanding shares of each of the Funds.
+The amounts include shares held by the Loomis Sayles Employees' Profit Sharing Plan (the "Profit Sharing Plan") or the Loomis Sayles Funded Pension Plan (the "Pension Plan").

-As of March 1, 2024, Loomis Sayles Employees' Profit Sharing Plan (the "Profit Sharing Plan") owned the following percentages of the outstanding Class A shares of the indicated Fund: 5.44% of the Senior Floating Rate and Fixed Income Fund.